 Pinterest can be a very useful tool when planning your wedding.
 You can get all sorts of cool ideas for centerpieces, party favors and unique desserts.
 You can narrow down dress selections before you go shopping for you and your bridesmaids.
 You can even learn how to make your flower girl’s dress out of tulle.
+But should you share your wedding Pinterest board with your photographer?

-But using Pinterest – and other websites like it – to generate photo ideas can be counterproductive.
+Using Pinterest – and other websites like it – to generate photo ideas can be counterproductive.
 We’ve all seen lists such as “50 must-have wedding photos,” and “Wedding Photography Checklist,” etc. These can be useful if you’re using a friend or family member to shoot your wedding, but if you’re hiring a professional wedding photographer, it can actually be a hindrance.

 First and foremost, the sheer mechanics of consulting a list while shooting a wedding is inconvenient to say the least.
 Things develop rapidly during weddings and your photographers need to react quickly when moments happen and new ideas present themselves.
 If they’re caught up trying to check all of the boxes on your list, they’re going to miss the spontaneous moments that are happening all around – the moments that make your wedding unique.